sharmila770/metadata-driven-retail-data-platform/README.md

 The project processes retail CSV files through metadata-driven ingestion, transformation, data quality validation, and Bronze-Silver-Gold data layers.
+## Business Use Case

+The pipeline is designed to process retail inventory and sales data from multiple CSV sources using a metadata-driven approach.

+The solution enables:
+- Centralized configuration of source files through a control table
+- Automated ingestion using Fabric Data Pipelines
+- Reliable Bronze-to-Silver data transformation using PySpark
+- Handling of schema changes, duplicates, and late-arriving data
+- Creation of business-ready Gold-layer data for Power BI reporting
 ## Architecture

 CSV Files